brownman/SPSE/js/mean/express.md

 //using the options parameter we can configure/set cookie properties,
 //such as: [ .. , maxAge: 5 ,  .. ]

+res.send()
+//used for non-streaming responses,
+//do alot of background jobs,
+//such as: responding with the proper cache headers
 ```

 **pupular Express middlewares:**